AustinCodingAcademy/311_wk1_day1_node_practice/README.md

 ## Overview

 You should see some Jest tests.
 There are three suites of tests, one for each module (`dates`, `numbers`, `strings`).
 Each test suite contains three individual tests.
-The goal of this excercise is to make all of the tests pass.
+The goal of this exercise is to make all of the tests pass.
 You can examine this repo in the following ways:

 * Look in `test/index.test.js`